COVID-19 has affected the migration industry quite a bit.

 #5 – Australia’s BIIP

-Similar to Thailand, the estimate is at 1700 to 1800 mail applicant approvals.
+Similar to Thailand, the estimate for the Australia Significant Investor Visa is at 1700 to 1800 mail applicant approvals.

 The program itself has a yearly cap of 7260 visas.
 That cap includes both main applicants and their families.

 Normally, the program does reach its quota.
 But with border shutdowns this year, the BIIP only hit a total of 4420 visas (including dependents).